hegu141/Bachelor-Thesis/Literatur/11_summary.md

 ## Zentrale Aussagen
 - Measure user satisfication for controlling a device, web search, structured search dialogue.
 (S.1)
 - Task Completion highly correlated with user satisfaction (S.9) > it either worked or it did not.
-- Information Seeking scenario > user satisfaction is more rleated to effort than task completion (S.9)
+- Information Seeking scenario > user satisfaction is more related to effort than task completion (S.9)

 ## Zitate